jmerle/deskdocs/README.md

 ### Windows
 [**Download**](https://github.com/jmerle/deskdocs/releases/latest) the `.exe` file.

 *The application is unsigned.
-If the SmartScreen pops up, click on "More Info" and click on the "Run Anyways" button.*
+If SmartScreen pops up, click on "More Info" and click on the "Run Anyways" button.*

 ## Features